mkhan45/swat/report/main.typ

 on many platforms, including embedded devices and web browsers, and is used in industry for accelerating web performance or running untrusted code.
-In this paper, I detail the structure and implementation of a Sax to WASM compiler, supporting linear positive types along with unrestricted closures and 32-bit integers.
+In this paper, I detail the structure and implementation of a Sax to WASM compiler, supporting linear positive types along with 32-bit integers and proof-of-concept support for unrestricted closures.

 #v(8pt)